 HillSide Christian College is planning to increase its student enrolment.
 The College, therefore, has plans to grow.
 It aims to build new and improved facilities.
-A new Arts' facility will be ready for use early in 2023.
-In 2023, the College also expects to start the planning and construction of additional infrastructure, including a new Pre-Primary classroom.
-The College Master Plan also includes provision for a new road system, sports' hall, new office, classrooms and staffroom.
+A new Pre-Primary Staffroom building and a two-storey building to house a Primary Staff and specialised class will be constructed.
+These will be ready for use early in 2025.